Kungbib/swedish-bert-models/README.md

 ### BERT Base Swedish

 A standard BERT base for Swedish trained on a variety of sources.
 Vocabulary size is ~50k.
-Using Huggingfae Transformers the model can be loaded as follows:
+Using Huggingface Transformers the model can be loaded in Python as follows:

 ```
 from transformers import AutoModel,AutoTokenizer